Since we’re all house-bound, thanks to Covid, I thought you might enjoy this before-and-after transformation of my ‘Rain Garden.’

 Because the plants at the very bottom of the depression need to be happy with ‘wet feet’ in the winter (sometimes sitting in a puddle of water for a few days at a time) while receiving limited water throughout the rest of the year.

 I’ve had amazing luck with two types of Bluestar – amsonia ‘Blue Ice’ (left) and amsonia hubrichtii (above.)
+Click here to see how well this amazing plant has done in my entry garden.

-Others that have thrived in this difficult spot are Feverfew (chrysanthemum aureum), Switchgrass (panicum virgatum ‘Apache Rose,’ and Feather Reed Grass (calamagrostis acutifolia ‘Overdam’.)
+Other plants that have thrived in this difficult spot are Feverfew (chrysanthemum aureum), Switchgrass (panicum virgatum ‘Apache Rose,’ and Feather Reed Grass (calamagrostis acutifolia ‘Overdam’.)

 Another of my new favorites that has done incredibly well living in the flood-zone/dry-zone is this Penstemon ‘Midnight Masquerade.’